msypetkowski/SubJS/README.md

 Parser has also run() method, that returns the same structure as Lexer.
 Only difference is that integer is number of a token (not position in the text).

-Parser has methods to access generated tree.
+Parser provides methods to access generated tree.

+Parser is LL (left-left) type.

 Interpreter
 -----------

 Interpreter is constructed using Parser object.
 Range of possibilities will be defined in later state of the project.

 Examples
 ========